 This video offers an easy DIY lesson in HRV maintenance:

 Take a few minutes to remove the grates from heating registers and cleaning the area you can see.
-However, contrary to claims by commercial services, cleaning the complete duct system does not usually improve air quality in your home, according to the US Environmental Protection Agency.
+However, contrary to claims by commercial services, cleaning the complete duct system is not usually necessary, according to the US Environmental Protection Agency.

 Originally published Aug.
 28, 2019